lmri-met/metpyrad/docs/source/tutorials/hidex_tdcr_1.rst

     Add link to the Topic guide section.
     Add example files to download.
     Add mention to pandas and link to tutorial.
+    Add assumption of all being installed and ref to previous section of the tutorial

 .. code-block::